IanGichengo/IanGichengo/README.md

 - 🔭 I am currently engaged in front-end engineering studies at ALX, actively advancing on my path toward mastery in code craftsmanship.
 - 🌱 I am currently enhancing my expertise in the C and Python programming languages, as well as deepening my understanding of the Linux operating system.
-- ⚡ In my free time I take walks to see applications to code directly.
+- ⚡ During my leisure hours, I engage in strolls to actively seek out potential coding projects.
 ---

 ### 📫 How to reach me: